 Clutter comes in all shapes and sizes.
-To help better organize your home and life, take the Clutterer Personality Quiz below.
+To help better organize your home and life, take the quiz below and learn your Clutterer Personality Type.

 1. What kind of shopper are you?

-D. The Abstainer: Shopping’s just not your thing
+D. The Abstainer: Shopping is just not your thing.

 2. What types of items do you rarely throw away?